photomanai/photomanai/README.md

 - [TelegramSender - Back End](https://github.com/photomanai/TelegramSender)
 - [bankApp - Back End](https://github.com/photomanai/bankApp)

+## 🛡️ Cybersecurity Projects
+Here are the cybersecurity projects I’ve worked on, focusing on security assessments, penetration testing, and network security tools.

+- All is Private 🔒

 ## 🔧 Other Projects
 These projects cover a variety of interesting technologies and concepts that don’t fit into the above categories.